SuperOfficeDocs/superoffice-docs/docs/en/webtools/technical-overview.md

 The interaction between SuperOffice WebTools and SuperOffice CRM depends heavily on the capabilities in the browser used.

 We currently use a custom protocol to communicate between SuperOffice in the browser and WebTools running on the user's desktop.
-The previous generations used SignalR-technology, NPAPI-based plugins, and before that protocol handlers.
+The previous generation used SignalR-technology.

-WebTools consists of 2 components installed server-side along with SuperOffice CRM and access the SuperOffice database through NetServer APIs.
+WebTools consists of 3 components installed server-side along with SuperOffice CRM and access the SuperOffice database through NetServer APIs.
 (Yes, the same APIs that are available to partners).

 * The installed component on the user's computer
 * TrayApp2.svc (WCF)
+* MailLinkService.svc (WCF)

 Check out the [system requirements][2].